fhoedemakers/pico-smsplus/README.md

 ## Building
 I use Visual Studio Code on a Raspberry PI 400.
 Make sure to build in Release or RelWithDbinfo mode, as the emulator is too slow in the other modes.

+## Controller
+The following controllers are supported.

+- BUFFALO BGC-FC801
+- SONY DUALSHOCK 4
+- SONY DualSense

+more to come.